Universal Pictures: Extensions and NBCUniversal/Comcast era

 On April 28, 2020, following the release of Trolls World Tour on premium video on demand due to the COVID-19 pandemic, AMC Theaters announced they would not carry films from Universal after NBCUniversal CEO Jeff Shell commented in The Wall Street Journal that the studio wanted to release films via premium video-on-demand simultaneously with theatrical releases.
 The company threatened that this would also be done with any other studio "who unilaterally abandons current windowing practices absent good faith negotiations between us, so that they as distributor and we as exhibitor both benefit and neither are hurt from such changes."
 On June 3, 2020, AMC stated that it had "substantial doubt" that it would remain in business.
-On July 28, 2020, AMC and Universal were able to resolve their dispute, with AMC agreeing to a shorter theatrical window of 17 days before Universal could release their films via premium VOD, as well as revenue sharing on the premium VOD window.
+On July 28, 2020, AMC and Universal were able to resolve their dispute, with AMC agreeing to a shorter theatrical window of 17 days (or 31 days for films that opened to $50 million or higher in their opening weekend) before Universal could release their films via premium VOD, as well as revenue sharing on the premium VOD window.
+This policy (which was later adopted by other theater chains) remained in place until March 12, 2026, when Universal announced that they would be extending the minimum theatrical window for all releases under the Universal label to 31 days before hitting premium VOD that year, with plans to extend the window further to 45 days in 2027 (with releases under Focus Features continuing to abide by the 17-day window with some exceptions), bringing Universal in line with most other major studios that have adopted similar windows post-pandemic.

 In June 2020, it was announced longtime Universal International Distribution President Duncan Clark would be stepping down.
 He would transition to a consulting role with the studio in August and would be replaced by Veronika Kwan Vandenberg.